lmc2179/lmc2179.github.io/drafts/isoelastic.md

 ## It makes it easy to talk about % change in input vs % change in output

 One of the many reasons that the common OLS model $y = \alpha + \beta x$ is so popular is that it lets us make a very succinct statement about the relationship between $x$ and $y$: "A one-unit increase in $x$ is associated with an increase of $\beta$ units of $y$."
-The usual linear model would be a poor fit for the relationship at hand, so we're using a slightly different one:

-$f(x) = y = \alpha x ^ \beta$
+What's the analogue to this for our model $y = \alpha x ^ \beta$?

 The interpretation of this model is a little different than the usual OLS model.
-Instead, we'll ask: how does multiplying the input multiply the output?
+Instead, we'll ask: how does **multiplying** the input **multiply** the output?
 That is, how do percent changes in $x$ produce percent changes in $y$?
 For example, we might wonder what happens when we increase the input by 10%, ie multiplying it by 1.1.
 Lets see how multiplying the input by $m$ creates a multiplier on the output:

 $\frac{f(xm)}{f(x)} = \frac{\alpha (xm)^\beta}{\alpha x ^ \beta} = m^\beta$